Gypsy Shadow Publishing . . . Quality e-Books for today; Print books forever . . .

 Charlotte Holley

-Charlotte Holley has an inborn love of all mysteries and the supernatural, and has been reading and writing about the paranormal for more than forty years.
+Charlotte Holley Charlotte Holley has an inborn love of all mysteries and the supernatural, and has been reading and writing about the paranormal for more than forty years.
 A mass communications major, she has written and published newsletters, magazine and newspaper articles, as well as poems and short stories since receiving her bachelor’s degree in 1980.
 As a beaded jewelry designer, she has also self-published twenty-two pattern collections on CD and in eBook form and has produced almost 400 individual original patterns.

 Having spent several years as a professional psychic, she has had extensive experience with the spirit world and has observed supernatural dramas that defy all rational explanation.
 Charlotte uses her expertise and story-telling ability to weave a powerful tale of mystery and horror, of love and deceit and of the overpowering desire of the human nature to make things right.

-New Titles by Charlotte Holley
+New Title(s) from Charlotte Holley

 Young Adult Titles

-A Dozen Dreadfuls Nancy
+A Dozen Dreadfuls Nancy Wishes and Propmises by Charlotte Holley

 Titles in the Kilesha Series